+Complete at least one Business Science listed major.
 A major requires eight units with no more than two units at level one (12 points) and at least three units (18 points) at level three.

-Students complete at least one business science listed major from the following:
+You must complete at least one business science listed major from the following:

 Note: The accounting major does not meet the requirements for professional accreditation.

-If you intend to undertake an honours year you should ensure you complete the specific units required as a pre-requisite for honours in your major area of study.
+If you intend to undertake an honours year you should ensure you complete the specific units required as a pre-requisite for honours in your chosen major area of study.

 Part C. Free elective study (48 points)

-Elective units may be chosen from units available in the Bachelor of Business Science course including to extend your major or to complete a second major from the course.
+Elective units may be chosen from units available in the Bachelor of Business Science course including to extend your chosen major or to complete a second major from the course.
 Note that at most two units may be counted towards two majors.